Hydrogen: Safety and precautions

 In hydrogen pipelines and steel storage vessels, hydrogen molecules are prone to reacting with metals, causing hydrogen embrittlement and leaks in the pipeline or storage vessel.
 Since it is lighter than air, hydrogen does not easily accumulate to form a combustible gas mixture.
 However, even without ignition sources, high-pressure hydrogen leakage may cause spontaneous combustion and detonation.

 Hydrogen is flammable when mixed even in small amounts with air.
 Ignition can occur at a volumetric ratio of hydrogen to air as low as 4%.
-In approximately 70% of hydrogen ignition accidents, the ignition source cannot be found, and it is widely believed by scholars that spontaneous ignition of hydrogen occurs.
+In approximately 70% of hydrogen ignition accidents, the ignition source cannot be determined.

 Hydrogen fire, while being extremely hot, is almost invisible to the human eye, and thus can lead to accidental burns.
 Hydrogen is non-toxic, but like most gases it can cause asphyxiation in the absence of adequate ventilation.